 Cub Scouting Is Fun

-Boys join Cub Scouting because they want to have fun.
-For boys, however, fun means a lot more than just having a good time.
-“Fun” is a boy’s code word for the satisfaction he gets from meeting challenges, having friends, feeling good about himself, and feeling he is important to other people.
-While the boys are having fun and doing things they like to do, they also learn new things, discover and master new skills, gain self-confidence, and develop strong friendships.
+Youth join Cub Scouting because they want to have fun.
+For them, however, fun means a lot more than just having a good time.
+“Fun” is a youth’s code word for the satisfaction they gets from meeting challenges, having friends, feeling good about themselves, and feeling they are important to other people.
+While the youth are having fun and doing things they like to do, they also learn new things, discover and master new skills, gain self-confidence, and develop strong friendships.

 Cub Scouting Has Ideals